Spectral Excision and Descent for Almost Perfect Complexes: Introduction

 \begin{pg} Fix a finite field $\mathbb{F}_p$ of $p$ elements for some prime number $p$.
 Recall that an $\mathbb{F}_p$-scheme $X$ is said to be \emph{perfect} if the Frobenius map $X \rightarrow X$ is an isomorphism (see, for example, \cite[3.1]{MR3674218}).
 This paper was motivated by \cite[11.2]{MR3674218} of Bhargav Bhatt and Peter Scholze, which shows that the functor which carries each perfect quasi-compact and quasi-separated $\mathbb{F}_p$-scheme $X$ to the $\infty$-category of perfect complexes on $X$ (see, for example, \cite[2.8.4.4]{lurie2018sag}) is a hypercomplete sheaf with respect to the $v$-topology of \cite[3.2]{MR3674218} in the sense of \cite[p.669]{MR2522659}.
-We note that this result depends crucially on the fact that the derived tensor product can be identified with the ordinary tensor product for perfect rings; see \cite[3.16]{MR3674218}.
+We note that this result depends crucially on the fact that the derived tensor product can be identified with the ordinary tensor product for perfect rings; see \cite[3.16]{MR3674218}. \end{pg}

-Our second main result shows that the restriction to perfect schemes can be removed from \cite[11.2]{MR3674218} if we work in the setting of spectral algebraic geometry (see \ref{v-topology of connective ring spectra} for the notion of \emph{$v$-cover} in the spectral setting): \end{pg}
+\begin{pg} Our second main result shows that the restriction to perfect schemes can be removed from \cite[11.2]{MR3674218} if we work in the setting of spectral algebraic geometry (see \ref{v-topology of connective ring spectra} for the notion of \emph{$v$-cover} in the spectral setting).
+In fact, we prove this not just for perfect modules, but for more general almost perfect modules: \end{pg}

 \begin{theorem} Let $f:A \rightarrow B$ be a $v$-cover of connective $\bbE_\infty$-rings for which the underlying map of commutative rings $\pi_0f:\pi_0A \rightarrow \pi_0B$ is of finite presentation.
-Then $f$ is of universal $\Perf$-descent: that is, for every morphism $A \rightarrow A'$ in the $\infty$-category $\CAlg^{\cn}$ of connective $\bbE_\infty$-rings, the induced map $\Perf(A') \rightarrow \lim \Perf({B'}^\bullet)$ is an equivalence of $\infty$-categories, where ${B'}^\bullet$ denotes the \Cech nerve of the map $A' \rightarrow A'\otimes_AB$ (formed in the opposite of the $\infty$-category $\CAlg^{\cn}$). \end{theorem}
+Then $f$ is of universal $\APerf$-descent: that is, for every morphism $A \rightarrow A'$ in the $\infty$-category $\CAlg^{\cn}$ of connective $\bbE_\infty$-rings, the induced map $\APerf(A') \rightarrow \lim \APerf({B'}^\bullet)$ is an equivalence of $\infty$-categories, where ${B'}^\bullet$ denotes the \Cech nerve of the map $A' \rightarrow A'\otimes_AB$ (formed in the opposite of the $\infty$-category $\CAlg^{\cn}$). \end{theorem}

+\begin{remark} If $f:A \rightarrow B$ is a morphism of noetherian simplicial commutative rings for which the induced map $\pi_0f$ is a finitely presented $v$-cover of ordinary commutative rings, it then follows from \cite[3.3.1]{MR4560539} of Halpern-Leistner and Preygel that almost perfect complexes satisfy (not necessarily universal) descent for the morphism $f$; see \ref{descent for morphisms and functors}.
+Our descent result \ref{descent of aperf} can be regarded as a generalization of their work (in the affine case): it holds without the locally noetherian assumption appearing in \cite[3.3.1]{MR4560539} and is valid more generally for connective $\bbE_\infty$-rings, rather than merely for simplicial commutative rings.
+Moreover, the $\APerf$-descent for the morphism $f$ is universal (that is, $\APerf$ satisfies descent for arbitrary base change of the map $f$). \end{remark}